-3. Ride bikes along the Old Croton Aqueduct Trail from Van Cortlandt Park To Untermeyer Gardens in Yonkers.
+3. Ride bikes along the Old Croton Aqueduct Trail from Van Cortlandt Park to Untermeyer Gardens in Yonkers.

 12. Explore the Chinese Scholar’s Garden at Staten Island’s Snug Harbor Cultural Center.
 Afterward, hit the next-door children's museum.

-16. Walk, bike, scooter or blade across the really neat Walkway Over the Hudson in Poughkeepsie, connecting Dutchess and Ulster counties.
+16. Walk, bike, scooter, or blade across the really neat Walkway Over the Hudson in Poughkeepsie, connecting Dutchess and Ulster counties.
 Then check out the cool children's activities in town, including the fun Mid-Hudson Children’s Museum afterward.

 17. Just on the other side of the George Washington Bridge, Palisades Interstate Park is where we will head for a gorgeous guided Mother’s Day hike.
 You’ll find ample parking, stunning Hudson River views, and a snack bar.

-19. Visit Central New Jersey’s whimsical 42-acre Grounds For Sculpture.
+19. Visit New Jersey’s whimsical 42-acre Grounds For Sculpture.
 Our best experiences have been on their walk-in tours—call to confirm on the morning of your intended visit.

 24. Try one of the three living history museums in the NYC area.